Alro10/time-series-statistical-tests/README.md

 # time-series-statistical
-Statistical tests of time series using python
+Statistical tests of time series using python and R.

 ## Theory with some code